achilles-d/parser-compsci308/README.md

 a tree structure) came from Professor Duvall's lectures.
 Reflection code was referenced from labs as well as how to get data from property files.

+Achilles: used my work from lab_advanced, particularly the BetFactory task to guide my implementation of the InvalidCommandException and ExecutionException error message properties file reader in their constructors.

 ### Running the Program

 Main class: Main.java is the main class needed to run

 Data files needed:
-- User needs to choose a configuration file in beginning
+- User needs to choose a configuration file in beginning (\src\resources\configuration\)

 These files are needed regardless of what configuration file is chosen
 - parameternames.properties